filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 In the Commit 2 phase, the file from the Commit 1 gets compressed into a much smaller proof using zk-SNARKs.
 The proof generated at the end of Commit 2 can be verified that is correct very fast, and is small enough to be suitable for a blockchain.
 The final size of the proof is approximately 2kib, and gets published on the blockchain.
 The generation of the zk-SNARK can be done by the CPU or accelerated by using a GPU.

+## Proving tasks

+These tasks allow storage providers to verifiably prove they have the data they have commited to the network on disk to create a verifiable, and public record attesting to the storage providers continued commitment of storing the data, or for the network to reward storage providers for their contributions.

 ### windowPoSt

 Window Proof-of-SpaceTime (WindowPoSt) is a proving task where the storage provider is asked to compute a proof that they are actually storing the data they have commited to the network.
 Every 24-hour period is broken into a series of windows, where each window is 30 minutes long.
 In a given window, a storage provider is asked to generate a proof based on random parts of the sealed sectors the storage provider has in that window.
 If they don’t have the data anymore, they won’t be able to respond with their proof in time, and will be penalized.